Development notes about NegoEx security packages

 SpQueryMetaData

-The context handle returned by SpQueryMetaData (ContextHandle) is reinjected into SpExchangeMetaDataFn and SpInitLsaContext or SpAcceptLsaContext.
-This parameter is null at the first call, then the parameter is not null if set in the previous call.
-In pratice, when a metadata exchange happened, the context injected in SpInitLsaContext can be not null.
+The context handle returned by SpQueryMetaData is re-injected into SpExchangeMetaDataFn and SpInitLsaContext / SpAcceptLsaContext.
+It is NULL on the first call, and non-null after being set in the previous call.
+In practice, when metadata exchange occurs, the context injected into SpInitLsaContext can be non-null.

 NegoKey